Petition to officially name country Aotearoa delivered to Parliament - NZ Herald

 "It's starting the dialogue, it's building awareness.
 It has started a wananga across the country."

-National leader Chistopher Luxon said changing the name was a constitutional issue.
+National leader Christopher Luxon said changing the name was a constitutional issue.

 "I think those are decisions for the New Zealand people, if there's widespread report it should go to referendum and it should be a decision that they get to make.
 It's not something the government makes," he said.